niplav/site/favorites.md

 As for fiction, [Zero HP Lovecraft](https://zerohplovecraft.wordpress.com/) and [Things of Interest](https://qntm.org) present two very different (but both delightful) options.
-The [SCP Wiki](http://www.scp-wiki.net/) is also one of a kind, a true product of the internet age.
+The [SCP Wiki](http://www.scp-wiki.net/) is one of a kind, a true product of the internet age.

 ### Wikis